Alignak-monitoring/alignak-doc/source/02_installation/01_system.rst

    sudo apt-get update

 The Alignak packages repositories contain several version of the application.
-Some information about the versioning scheme are `available on this page <contributing/release_cycle>`_.
+Some information about the versioning scheme are :ref:`available on this page <contributing/release_cycle>`_.

 Once the download sources are set, you can simply use the standard package tool to have more information about Alignak packages and available versions::